abhisheksanghai/abhisheksanghai.github.io/README.md

 1. Linear Regression -

-**Theory**

 Linear Regression model is used to obtain relationship between a continuous outcome variable and one or more predictor variables.
 It is generally a good practice to understand the intution behind this approach.
-On the algorithm front, there are two commonly used algorithm used to optimize the parameters of the model.
-OLS (Ordinary Least Square) and Gradient Descent.
+On the algorithm front, there are two algorithms commonly used to optimize the parameters of the model, Linear algebra (Specific to this model) and Gradient Descent (commonly used in a lot of Machine Learning Models).

 _Intution_